Identify, Analyze, Close, and Overcome Skills Gaps with Skills Management

 As business needs evolve, identifying gaps in skills, knowledge, and experience is a complex task without the right systems, processes, and data.
 The traditional methods and systems used to measure human performance and capability are no longer sufficient, especially for the deskless worker.
 Leaders need to take a more strategic approach and invest in skills management to understand the granularity of skills, experiences, and knowledge across their workforces in a more data-driven format.
 This information can then be leveraged to understand the supply of workforce skills in comparison to industry and business demand and be used to craft strategic training programs for employees, or even to hire externally to close workforce skill gaps.

-Closing Skills Gaps is a Collaborative Effort
+Closing Skills Gaps Is a Collaborative Effort

 Skills are a business-critical issue for multiple departments across the organization.
 Who initiates the process of finding a better solution to manage skills and skills gaps?
 The leader of the effort can vary from business to business, but typically it’s someone who has a direct stake in operational outcomes.
 A real-world example comes from a large defense organization where an operational leader was charged with managing proficiencies and a skills program.
 To begin this process, they went to human resources, were directed to an individual leading learning and development, and then began working together to find a technical solution capable of managing complex skills processes.